next-page-tester/next-page-tester/README.md

 2. Manually update `node_modules/jest-runtime/build/index.js` file and replicate [this commit](https://github.com/facebook/jest/commit/e5a84d92fc906a5bb140f9753b644319cea095da#diff-c0d5b59e96fdc7ffc98405e8afb46d525505bc7b1c24916b5c8482de5a186c00)
 3. Run `npx patch-package jest-runtime` or `yarn patch-package jest-runtime`

+## Examples

+Under [examples folder][examples-folder] we're documenting the testing cases which `next-page-tester` enables.

 ## Notes

 - Data fetching methods' context `req` and `res` objects are mocked with [node-mocks-http][node-mocks-http]
-- Next page tester can be used with any testing framework/library (not tied to Testing library)
+- Next page tester is designed to be used with any testing framework/library but It's currently only tested with Jest and Testing Library.
+Feel free to open an issue if you had troubles with different setups
 - It might be necessary to install `@types/react-dom` and `@types/webpack` when using Typescript in `strict` mode due to [this bug][next-gh-strict-bug]

 ### Experimental `useDocument` option

 `useDocument` option is partially implemented and might be unstable.
-It might produce a `UnhandledPromiseRejectionWarning` warning on client side navigation.

 ### Next.js versions support